crisdanrodriguez/noche-app-mvp/README.md

 This repository contains a portfolio-ready MVP of an energy timing dashboard built with Dash and Plotly.
 The app replays simulated smart plug data from a CSV file and presents:

-- live usage playback
+- Live usage playback
-- green-hours versus busy-hours consumption
+- Green-hours versus busy-hours consumption
-- daily and weekly points
+- Daily and weekly points
-- streak progress
+- Streak progress
-- weekly challenges
+- Weekly challenges
-- a normalized dorm leaderboard
+- A normalized dorm leaderboard

 Scope is intentionally narrow.
 This project is a front-end MVP backed by generated CSV data, not a production backend or a real-time device integration.